The 2017 Private Fund Conference Report: Does ‘Two and Twenty’ Have A Future?, was published in May 2017 and presented at the Private Fund Conference.

 The 2016 Report addresses several perspectives on the types of fees and expenses charged by private funds, the potential and actual abuses arising out of those charges and possible remedies.
 In addition, the Report considers several aspects of fiduciary duty owed by private fund general partners to the limited partners and owed by public pension funds, in the role of limited partners, to their beneficiaries.

-The 2015 Private Fund Report: The Role of Activist Funds, was published in March 2015 and presented at the Private Fund Conference.
+The 2015 Private Fund Report: The Role of Activist Funds, became available in March 2015 and was presented at the Private Fund Conference.
 The report and conference provided a range of views and opinions on activist funds, their role in investing, and their implications for the investment industry.

 The 2015 Conference included a group of distinguished panelists examining the state of private funds and how activist investors are changing the landscape.
 Speakers and panelists included notable leaders including Anne Sheehan, Director of Corporate Governance, CalSTRS; Marshall S. Sprung, SEC Asset Management Unit; Stephen Bainbridge, UCLA School of Law; Patrick Foulis, The Economist; James R. Gregory, Tenet Partners; Alper Ince, Pacific Alternative Asset Management Company; David C. Karp, Wachtell, Lipton, Rosen & Katz LLP; Christopher Kiper, Legion Partners; Darren Novak, Houlihan Lokey; Timothy Spangler, Lowell Milken Institute and Sidley Austin LLP; Peter Stein, Angeles Investment Advisors; Glenn W. Welling, Engaged Capital; Steve Wolosky, Olshan Frome Wolosky LLP, with many of these leaders contributing to the Report.